CBDC Recording Days

 Each year CBDC organises a small programme of recording days on county wildlife sites, SSSIs that have not been recently recorded or private land that has never been recorded.
 Recording days allow recorders to share their particular expertise with others and visit sites that they would otherwise not have access to.

-If you want to get involved or have a site you believe would be suitable for a recording day please contact Stuart our Recording Officer.
+If you want to get involved or have a site you believe would be suitable for a recording day please contact our Recording Officer.

 Image